-For 2015 / 16 the Executive Committee is as follows:
+For 2020/ 21 the Executive Committee is as follows:

-Election of officers
+Election of Trustees

 The Executive Committee ensures that CHEAD operates in accordance with the objects enshrined in its constitution.

-Members of the Executive Committee, including the officers of Chair, Vice Chair and Treasurer, are elected by the registered representatives of CHEAD member institutions.
+Trustees, including the officers of Chair, Vice Chair and Treasurer, are elected by the registered representatives of CHEAD member institutions.

 In order to ensure continuity, it is the aim to arrange elections and terms of office of the elected officers in each year, so that only one elected officer shall stand for election.
-Retiring members of the Executive Committee are eligible for re-election but should not normally serve for more than two terms of appointment consecutively.
+Retiring Trustees are eligible for re-election but should not normally serve for more than two terms of appointment consecutively.

 Elections are held following the CHEAD Business meeting in Spring each year.
 A call for nominations is issued in April and candidates are introduced at the CHEAD Membership & Networking meeting in May.